 The third occasion to which I saw him cry was when my god daughter was born.
 She was a preemie and her early coming gave us all quite a scare.
 We really thought that she wouldn’t make it and yet she did.
 Actually, I joined him with the tears.
-I love her little girl too.’
+I love his little girl too.

 And today, over a bottle of Bud, he is again pouring his eyes out.
 This is the fourth time I’ve seen him do that and it’s because of his beloved wife.
 He caught her cheating on him.
 I have never imagined this day would come to their marriage.
 They have always been a happy couple.
 But, I guess life happens and it can easily fall apart.

 “I don’t care what you think, man.
 I love her.
 I want to forgive her and make this work.”

 My mouth was shut the whole time.
 Yet, he was assuming I’d say something negative about his wife.
 Quite the contrary, I would always encourage couples who still love each other to fight for their marriage.
 ‘Til death do us part, right?
 It didn’t say – if she cheats, throw her to the lions.’
 So, who am I to judge?
 My input of how much of a “tramp” she is won’t help the situation.
 Men are fix-it beings and this needs to be “fixed”.

 I asked him that and he was speechless for a moment.
 “Tell me how,” he said, “help me.”

 One of my missions in life is to assist marriages that are about to perish.
 It is my belief that in a marriage, no matter what the problem is, there will always be a solution.
 Married life is never easy and both the wayward and betrayed spouse will almost throw in the towel during the process of reconciliation.
 But, if there is love, there is hope.
 And if there is hope, the couple will make the marriage work.